Akhondokevin761/DATA-EXPLORATION-IN-R/README.md

 ### 'Code/'

 Contains the RMarkdown named "pro1.Rmd" that outlines all the steps used in data exploration from step 1 of loading the libraries to final step of exporting the data to xlsx file.

+### 'Output/'

+Contains an HTML output of the data exploration.

 ## Data